-One lane opened on I-10 westbound heading to Lafayette after hours-long closure after 18-wheeler incident
+I-10 westbound heading to Lafayette reopened after hours-long closure after 18-wheeler incident

 Latest Weather Blog

-One lane opened on I-10 westbound heading to Lafayette after hours-long closure after 18-wheeler incident
+I-10 westbound heading to Lafayette reopened after hours-long closure after 18-wheeler incident

-HENDERSON - One lane is open on I-10 westbound between Atchafalaya and Breaux Bridge after being closed for hours on Wednesday morning while state police continue to work on multiple crashes, one of which involved multiple 18-wheelers.
+HENDERSON - I-10 westbound between Atchafalaya and Breaux Bridge is open again after being closed for hours on Wednesday morning while state police continue to work on multiple crashes, one of which involved multiple 18-wheelers.

 Troopers said one of two crashes involved six vehicles, including four 18-wheelers as well that got "tied up" together.
 One of the two crashes has been cleared, but as of 10:00 a.m., troopers were still working to clear the major crash involving the big rigs.